 You can’t beat full tang construction when it comes to strength and durability in a knife.
 Schrade has created a comfortable to use and formidable karambit with this model.

-The 8Cr13MoV High Carbon Stainless Steel Dual Edged Blade is easier to sharpen and holds an edge better than stainless steel that has lower carbon content.
-So for those of you that are fans of carbon for sharpness but like stainless for its corrosion resistance out in the field, this should be on your short list of karambits to add to your preps.
+The high carbon stainless steel dual-edged blade is easier to sharpen and holds an edge better than stainless steel that has lower carbon content.
+So for those of you that are fans of carbon for sharpness but like stainless for its corrosion resistance out in the field, this should be on your shortlist of karambits to add to your preps.